Bursary

 The Residential Support Scheme provides financial support with accommodation costs for learners (aged between 16 and 18) who need to live away from home to study because their course is not available locally (this will need to be confirmed by the ESFA).

-If you are keen to go into the Army at the end of your college course and are doing a full time vocational course or A Levels, find out about the Army Bursary Scheme.
+If you are keen to go into the Army at the end of your College course and are doing a full time vocational course or A Levels, find out about the Army Bursary Scheme.

-Visit www.army.mod.uk or talk to a college adviser before completing your application.
+Visit www.army.mod.uk or talk to a College Adviser before completing your application.